 Add Menu Bar Items

 The Mac version of your app comes with a standard menu bar.
-Customize it by adding and removing commands and command groups using
+Customize it by adding and removing menu items using

 Show a Preferences Window